Faangs: Career

-The Next Star
+2011: The Next Star

-In May, 2011, after hearing about the auditions from a friend, she chose to audition for The Next Star because she wanted to "take it to the next level", which terrified her parents.
+In May 2011, after hearing about the auditions from her classmates, she chose to audition for The Next Star because she wanted to "take it to the next level", which scared her parents.
 Out of thousands of young hopefuls, Storwick made it to the Top 16.
 She later made it to the Top 6, along with contestants Parker Schmidt, Milly Benzu, Shania Fillmore, April Llave, and JD Meeboer.
-At the finale, it was announced that she won Season 4 of The Next Star.

 Throughout the season, Storwick performed a total of 12 songs.
 (One being her audition, and two being music videos) The first song she performed was "Stuttering" by Fefe Dobson.
-After meeting her music producer, Zubin Thakkar, they both created her new song titled "Good as Gone".
+After meeting her music producer, Zubin Thakkar, they both created her song titled "Good as Gone".
 Along with the rest of the top six, she performed a preview of her song.
 She later performed a battle song with contestant Parker; herself with "Sweet Escape" and Parker with "Grenade".
-Then for the group battle, she performed "Whip my Hair"; with April and Parker v.s.
+Then for the group battle, she performed "Whip My Hair"; with April and Parker v.s.
 "I Love Rock and Roll" performed by Shania, JD and, Milly.
 Further on in the series, she performed "My Guy" for the Motown segment of the season.
 Storwick also performed a Motown song with contestants Shania and April titled "Baby Love".
 At the finale after she won, she performed Jessie J's "Price Tag".

-Towards the end of the season, Storwick also created a music video titled "Good As Gone", and created a group music video, "Turn It Up Up Up" with her and the other top 6 members.
-On September 25, 2011, she won The Next Star Season 4, due to the spiking number of votes over the season.
-Her single, "Good As Gone" along with the rest of the top 6 singles are now available on iTunes and on The Next Star season 4 album.
+Towards the end of the season, Storwick also created a music video for "Good As Gone", and created a group music video, "Turn It Up Up Up" with her and the other top 6 members.
+The video for "Good as Gone" ranked at number 21 on the MuchMusic #Trending rates of 2011 countdown.
+At the finale, it was announced that she won season 4 of The Next Star.

-In 2012, Storwick released her new single, "Glitter in the Sky".
+In 2012, Storwick signed with Warner Music Canada and released the single "Glitter in the Sky".
 The music video made its first appearance on Monday, July 16 on YTV at 10:30 AST.
 Her other song titled "Paper Heart" was also released on July 16.

-In 2012, Storwick appeared on YTV's The Zone with her music producer Zubin Thakkar, for an interview by host Carlos Bustamante.
-From there she performed an acoustic version her new singles "Glitter in the Sky" and "Paper Heart".
-Storwick stated in the interview that she is working on pursuing an acting career in the future.

 Storwick is also the first ever contestant on The Next Star to get one million views on YouTube.